flavioespinoza/flavio-hours-tracker/README.md

 5. **View the Output**
    The final formatted CSV file will be saved in the same directory with a name like `flavio-hours-<year>-<last_month>-<this_month>.csv`.

+## Todo
+- Make the variables `<year>-<last_month>-<this_month>` for the naming of the file optional and the route to the Users of discretion.
+- Allow the user to change the name Flavio to a variable on the CSV file.
+- Add option to read for multiple directories.